 The central bank also said that ‘more onerous’ customer due diligence standards for anti-money laundering (AML)/combating the financing of terrorism (CFT) international tax compliance ‘have also resulted in forms of exclusion’.
 It said it wanted to accelerate payments system reform, admit ‘new categories’ of financial services providers and use digital payments infrastructure to make the supply of traditional banking services accessible to all segments of the population.

 It said, though, that the public would need ‘more assurances’ around the safety of conducting online transactions and that the digital currency’s design and public education would tackle these issues.

-Although, at the time, the central bank said that ‘most’ benefits of introducing a digital currency were ‘still unquantifiable’, they include potential the cost savings of reducing cash usage, and benefits to the government from ‘improved expenditure and tax administration systems’.
+Although, at the time, the central bank said that ‘most’ benefits of introducing a digital currency were ‘still unquantifiable’, they include potential cost savings from reducing cash usage, and benefits to the government from ‘improved expenditure and tax administration systems’.

 It said that as the pilot progressed in Exuma, the central bank would promote the development of new regulations for the digital currency, and strengthen consumer protection, especially around data protection standards.
 It said that it would also advance reforms to permit direct participation of non-banks in the domestic payments system.

 In February the central bank’s governor, John Rolle, told local TV channel ZNS that there had been a positive response to the pilot on Exuma, with about 1,200 ‘digital wallets’ being activated and interest “twice what we had intended”.

 Blockchain news source CoinGeek reported last month that the central bank had ‘taken its pursuit of a national digital currency to the next level’ by including it on its official balance sheet.
 According to the central bank’s 123-page annual report for 2019, there were $48,000-worth of Sand Dollars in circulation.